axibase/atsd/portals/selecting-series.md

 ## Exploring Series

-Available series can be reviewed in the database at the **Series** tab of the main menu.
+Available series can be searched on the **Series** tab in the main menu.

 Alternatively, if the entity is already known, the metrics and series can be explored via a portal containing drop-down selectors.